Sardinian dhole: Evolution

-The oldest remains of Cynotherium on Sardinia date to around the early-Middle Pleistocene transition around 800,000 years ago, associated with a faunal turnover event on Sardinia likely caused low sea levels allowing dispersal to Sardinia-Corsica from mainland Italy.
+The oldest remains of Cynotherium on Sardinia date to around the early-Middle Pleistocene transition around 800,000 years ago, associated with a faunal turnover event on Sardinia likely caused by low sea levels allowing dispersal to Sardinia-Corsica from mainland Italy.
 Cynotherium is suggested to have originated from the species Xenocyon lycaonoides of mainland Europe.
 Some of the older Cynotherium remains are assigned to the separate species Cynotherium malatestai, which is larger than C. sardous and shows intermediate features between it and X. lycaonoides.
 A 2021 genetic study found that its closest living relative is the dhole, from which it diverged approximately 885,000 years ago.
 The study found that the lineage of the Sardinan dhole and dhole emerged from the hybridisation between a lineage closely related to the genus Canis and a lineage related to the African wild dog (Lycaon pictus) in proportions of roughly 65% and 35% respectively.
 The modern dhole was also found to have additional African wild dog related ancestry (making up around 25% of its genome) not found in the Sardinan dhole.